andrenq/java_apps/README.md

  - `JavaGrepApp` provides the main method.
 It is used to execute the application.

 ### Usage
-The Java Grep app searches for regular expression on all files inside a base directory and outputs all lines where the regular expression was found to a given file.
+The Java Grep app searches for a regular expression on all files inside a base directory and outputs all the lines where the regular expression was found to a file.
+To execute the `JavaGrepApp` you must pass three parameters:
+ - List item

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDIwMDE3ODJdfQ==
+eyJoaXN0b3J5IjpbLTIxMTkyMzgyMF19
 -->